WebberZone/autoclose/docs/01-acc-getting-started/autoclose-tools-page.md

 order: 2
 ---

 The [AutoClose](https://webberzone.com/plugins/autoclose/) Tools page provides one-click buttons to run the closing and opening actions immediately, without waiting for the scheduled cron.
-Access it via **Tools → AutoClose Tools** in your WordPress admin.
+Access it via **Tools → AutoClose Tools** in your WordPress admin, or via the **Tools** link in the admin banner shown on both the Tools and [Settings](autoclose-settings.md) pages.

 ## AutoClose Status